mojaloop/email-notifier/onboarding.md

 ##  3. <a name='RunningLocally'></a>Running Locally (with dependencies inside of docker)

-In this method, we will run core dependencies (`mongodb`, `kafka`) inside of docker containers, while running the `email-notifier` server on your local machine.
+In this method, we will run core dependencies (`kafka`) inside of docker containers, while running the `email-notifier` server on your local machine.

 > Alternatively, you can run the `email-notifier` inside of `docker-compose` with the rest of the dependencies to make the setup a little easier: [Running Inside Docker](#RunningInsideDocker).